If you've been experiencing a ‘no blower’ problem on your Ford pickup (car or SUV), then you've come to the right place.

 Contents of this tutorial:

-You can find this tutorial in Spanish here: Cómo Probar El Motor del Soplador del Aire Acondicionado (3.8L GM) (at: autotecnico-online.com).
+You can find this tutorial in Spanish here: Como Probar El Motor Soplador Del Aire Acondicionado (4.6L, 5.4L Ford) (at: autotecnico-online.com).

-TEST 1: Applying Battery Power And Ground To The Blower Motor
+TEST 1: Applying Power And Ground To The Blower Motor

 Alright, these are the test steps:

-Disconnect the blower control motor from its 2-wire electrical connector.
+Disconnect the blower motor from its two-wire electrical harness connector.

-Connect a jumper wire to the blower motor male spade terminal that connects to the BLK wire of the connector.
+Connect one end of the fused jumper wire to the blower motor male spade terminal labeled with the number 1 (in the illustration).
+This is the terminal that connects to the BRN/YEL wire of the connector.

-The other end of the jumper wire should connect to chassis Ground or directly to your vehicle's car battery negative terminal.
+Connect the other end of the fused jumper wire to your Ford's car battery positive (+) terminal.

-Connect a fused jumper wire to the blower motor male spade terminal that connects to the PPL wire of the connector.
+Connect one end of a jumper wire to the blower motor male spade terminal labeled with the number 2.
+This is the wire that connects to the ORG/BLK wire of the connector.

-The blower motor should run as you soon as you connect the other end of this fused jumper to your vehicle's car battery positive terminal.
+The blower motor should run as you soon as you connect the other end of this jumper wire to your vehicle's car battery negative terminal.

 Let's take a look at what your test results mean:

-CASE 1: The blower motor ran when you applied Ground and battery power.
+CASE 1: The blower motor ran when you applied battery power and Ground with the jumper wires.
 This is the correct and expected test result and tells you that the blower motor is good.

-CASE 2: The blower motor DID NOT run when you applied Ground and battery power.
+CASE 2: The blower motor DID NOT run when you applied battery power and Ground with the jumper wires.
 This test result tells you that the blower motor is bad and needs to be replaced.

 The next subheading will show you where you can buy the blower motor and save a few bucks.